I Think I Have a Sick Bearded Dragon, What Can I Do?

-This debilitating disorder is similar to Osteoporosis in humans, but in Beardies tends to be an exaggerated form.
+This debilitating disorder is similar to Osteoporosis in humans, but in bearded dragons tends to be an exaggerated form.
 This is primarily due to the fact they’re kept in captivity and can’t moderate their own food intake nor their exposure to UVB light.

 Ways To Avoid MBD

-You should make sure your beardie gets enough UVB from their light source in the vivarium.
-As in humans, Bearded Dragons synthesise Vitamin D through sunlight, or specifically through the Ultraviolet light in sunlight – or UVB light.
+You should make sure your dragongets enough UVB from their light source in the vivarium.
+As in humans, Bearded Dragons synthesise Vitamin D through sunlight.
+Specifically through the Ultraviolet light in sunlight – or UVB light.
 You’ll need to make sure you have a good UVB light in the vivarium that is active for around 12 hours per day.
-You’ll probably want to change this bulb every 6 to 9 months as well as they degrade, but because we humans can’t see UV light you’ll not know whether it’s producing enough properly.
+You’ll probably want to change this bulb every 6 to 9 months as well as they degrade.
+Unfortunately humans can’t see UV light so you’ll not know whether it’s producing enough properly.
 Follow the manufacturers advice on this.

 You’ll also need to make sure your Beardie is getting enough calcium from their diet.
 You can do this by making sure you feed them lots of good leafy greens and possibly dusting their live food with a good supplement.